French firm wins Alexandria garbage deal

 Onyx, an offshoot of French conglomerate Vivendi, signed Sunday a €500 million ($450 million) contract to keep the Egyptian city of Alexandria clean over the next 15 years.

 The deal to handle one million tonnes of garbage a year produced by the city of 3.5 million residents was a departure for the Middle East from traditional methods, Henri Troglio, the boss of Onyx's parent, Vivendi Environnement, said.

 Onyx will collect household, business, medical and non-toxic industrial waste, clean urban areas and beaches, operate three sorting and disposal plants, close three tips and open one new one, and build and operate an incinerator.

-Company heads said the contract, one of the largest to be signed by Onyx in terms of population served, was an important step in developing Vivendi Environment's activities in the Middle East.
+Company heads said the contract, one of the largest to be signed by Onyx in terms of population served, was an important step in developing Vivendi Environnement's activities in the Middle East.

-The group also specializes in water management, energy and transport -- ALEXANDRIA, Egypt (AFP)
+The group also specialises in water management, energy and transport. - (AFP)

 © Agence France Presse 2000